CTVproject/Replication/Package Full/README.md

 * Computation Results Processing: contains the do-files that combine model and data output for tables and figures in the paper.
 Also copies results of the different versions to the results directory with the appropriate names (to be able to distinguish them, and know where they turn up in the paper)

-* CPS and SIPP subfolders contain the do-files to each of the two different data source.
-The work done on the SIPP is by far more extensive, and will take most time to complete.
+* CPS and SIPP subfolders contain the do-files to each of the two different data sources.
+The work done on the SIPP is more extensive, and will take most time to run.
+It is split over 3 subfolders, and a number of different steps (the top layer of which is spelled out in `master_CTV.do`.

 ## 2. How to Run the Complete Replication